Click On the Arrow to See Our History

 Procurement Consultancy Firm

-Within five years of starting life in a basement office in Soho, Hawtrey Dene has become a partner to some of the most respected global businesses and high street brands.
+Within seven years of starting life in a basement office in Soho, Hawtrey Dene has become a partner to some of the most respected global businesses and high street brands.

-This success is because we have stayed true to our culture; one that we set out to build from day one and one that embodies the values that the Founders have laid out.
+This success is because we have stayed true to our culture; one that we set out to build from day one and one that embodies the values that were laid out when we started life.

 Our multilingual teams come from a variety of backgrounds to allow a strong fit with prospective clients across different industry sectors, project scopes and geographical delivery.
 This core team and our retained category specialists and partners, allow us to cover a wide range of business categories from indirect goods and services through to direct merchandise and goods for resale.